davidlacedonia/javascript/scope/README.md

 ## Errors

-There is a difference betwwen LHS and RHS.
+There is a difference betweeen LHS and RHS.
 They behave differently in the circumstance where the variable has not yet been declared (not found in any scope).

 It the look-up fails to ever find a variable:

 RHS: results in a _ReferenceError_ being throw by the engine.
 LHS: creates the variable in the global scope (if not in Strict Mode).